agiliway/com.agiliway.civicalendar/README.md

 * **Adding** new activity directly from the Calendar
 * **Quickly previewing** the event info in one click​
 * Display Calendar on CiviCRM dashboard as **​dashlet**
+* Includes API for CiviCRM and CiviMobileApp integration
 * Supports 73 ​**locales**
+* **Quick viewing** event participants and registering new ones directly from previewing form
+*  Making activity types either hidden or visible

 ## Screenshots